Michael Symmons Roberts was born in Preston, Lancashire, in 1963.

 Named ‘a religious poet in a secular age’ by Jeanette Winterson, his work also explores the language of science - in particular, genetics.
 He has worked as a producer/director of documentaries for the BBC, and still writes extensively for radio and television.
 His work for radio includes A Fearful Symmetry for BBC Radio 4, which won the Sandford St. Martin Premier Award, and Last Words, commissioned by BBC Radio 4 to mark the first anniversary of 9/11.
 He regularly collaborates with composer James MacMillan, as librettist on song cycles, choral works, music theatre pieces and operas, and has worked with other composers including James Whitbourn and John Harle.

 Michael Symmons Roberts lives in Cheshire.
 His first novel, Patrick's Alphabet, was published in 2006.
 His second novel is Breath (2008).

-He has also written two books of non-fiction: The Miracles of Jesus (2006); and, with Paul Farley, Edgelands: Journeys into England's Last Wilderness (2010), winner of the 2009 Jerwood Prize for Non-Fiction, and Deaths of the Poets (2017).
+He has also written three books of non-fiction: The Miracles of Jesus (2006); and two with Paul Farley, Edgelands: Journeys into England's Last Wilderness (2010), winner of the 2009 Jerwood Prize for Non-Fiction, and Deaths of the Poets (2017).